Closing a limited company

 You must report the revocation to the Register of Business Enterprises as soon as possible

 Upon revoking, the general meeting must also elect a board and auditor/waive of audit, if this does not already exist.
+The auditor and the new board members and deputy board members must also confirm taking on the assignment by signing the form.

 You must enclose